sylk-mnt/flatchart/README.md

-# FlatChart
+# Chartdex

 > [!WARNING]
 > This project is still in early development and hasn't been thoroughly tested yet.
 There may be serious bugs and issues.
 Pull requests and issue reports are very welcome and appreciated!

-FlatChart is a library designed to work with various Friday Night Funkin' chart formats.
+Chartdex is a library designed to work with various Friday Night Funkin' chart formats.
 It provides a unified wrapper interface to handle different chart formats seamlessly, with an API design inspired by [Polymod](https://github.com/larsiusprime/polymod.git).

 ## Features